RCGP Northern Ireland

 About Northern Ireland

-RCGPNI represents over 1400 members in Northern Ireland, accounting for over 80% of all Northern Ireland GPs.
+RCGPNI represents over 1400 members in Northern Ireland, accounting for 75% of the GP workforce in Northern Ireland.

 Activities of RCGPNI include: